Around the Fur: Background

+Recording took place between April and June 1997 at Studio Litho in Seattle, which was owned by Stone Gossard of Pearl Jam.
+At the time, Pearl Jam were working on their fifth album Yield, and had to use a different studio.
+Deftones had gathered inspiration from their own internal issues and personal incidents, as the four bandmates rented an apartment in Southern Seattle while they were writing and recording the album.
+Frontman Chino Moreno and guitarist Stephen Carpenter recall the band often drank and partied frequently, recalling bassist Chi Cheng and Carpenter smoking marijuana frequently and writing riffs together; the two later included their voicemail of them smoking out of a bong as a hidden track between "MX" and "Damone".

-It was the second album to feature Frank Delgado under additional personnel; he eventually joined the band officially in 1999.
-The song "Headup" featured additional vocals by Max Cavalera of Soulfly.
-It was written by Cavalera and Deftones singer Chino Moreno as a way of venting some of their pain over the loss of Dana Wells, Cavalera's stepson and Chino's friend.
-The band name "Soulfly" was taken from a portmanteau invented for the song.
-While the album's lyrics were included in the booklet, not every single word was printed.
-A good example is the song "Lhabia": In the verses, Moreno whispers statements that are hard to decipher.
-There is also one verse missing from the song "Headup".
+It was the second album to feature Frank Delgado under additional personnel; he would later join the band as an official member in 1999.
+The song "Headup" featured additional vocals by Max Cavalera of Sepultura and Soulfly.

-The album cover was shot by photographer Rick Kosick during a late-night party in Seattle where the band was recording.
+The album cover was shot by the photographer Rick Kosick during a late-night party in Seattle near where the band was recording.
 Upon seeing the candid photo of a woman, the band decided that they wanted to use it as the album cover.
-Kosick was unsure who the woman was, so the band had to find and track her down to obtain permission to use the photo, which she eventually granted.
-The woman appearing on the cover is Washington State resident Lisa M. Hughes, a friend of Stephen Carpenter.
+Kosick was unsure who the woman was, so the band had to track her down to obtain permission, which she eventually granted.
+The woman appearing on the cover is Lisa M. Hughes, a friend of Stephen Carpenter.
 Hughes spoke publicly about the cover for the first time during the album's 20th anniversary in 2017.
-Moreno has since expressed his dislike of the cover, calling it "horrible".
+Moreno has since expressed his dislike of the cover, calling it "horrible", one of the reasons being that it insinuated infidelity of the band members who were married.